 Pal is all about entertainment and brings a wealth of it to a lively two hour show.
 There’s news and interviews about local and global events.
 Special entertainments are broadcast for kids and the elderly and lots of music to set the mood for an upbeat weekend.

 An independent radio show that has been in production since 1997, Khmer Voice today provides a home for the Cambodian Community in NZ.
 It is both a reflection of the Khmer community in Auckland and an avenue for new Cambodian migrants.
 Music mixes with news local and global, interviews, religious topics, settlement topics and issues, with talkback.
 [64.9.815.8100]

-Konkani is the language of Goa and is only spoken, rather than written, so radio is the perfect place to keep the language alive in the Kiwi Konkani community.
-The Good Guys (see below) play a rich selection of old and contemporary Konkani music, talk with local community personalities, present short radio plays, connect with community events and promote the culture and traditions.
+Konkani is the language of Goa, Mangalore, Karwar from South of Maharshtra to north of Kerala and is only spoken, rather than written, so radio is the perfect place to keep the language alive in the Kiwi Konkani community.
+Your hosts, the Good Guys, play a rich selection of old and contemporary Konkani music, talk with local community personalities, present short radio plays, connect with community events and promote the culture and traditions.